system76/docs/_articles/desktop-environment.md

 ![KDE Plasma](/images/desktop-environment/Plasma.png)

-The KDE Plasma and its dependencies can be installed with this command:
+The KDE Plasma desktop and its dependencies can be installed with this command:

 ```
 sudo apt install kde-standard